paritytech/polkadot/roadmap/implementors-guide/guide.md

 Note that though the candidate backing subsystem attempts to produce as many backable candidates as possible, it does _not_ attempt to choose a single authoritative one.
 The choice of which actually gets included is ultimately up to the block author, by whatever metrics it may use; those are opaque to this subsystem.

+Once a sufficient quorum has agreed that a candidate is valid, this subsystem notifies the Overseer, which in turn engages block production mechanisms to include the parablock.

 #### Protocol

 The **Candidate Selection** subsystem is the primary source of non-overseer messages into this subsystem.
 That subsystem generates appropriate [`CandidateBackingSubsystemMessage`s](#Candidate-Backing-Subsystem-Message), and passes them to this subsystem.

 This subsystem validates the candidates and generates an appropriate `Statement`.
 All `Statement`s are then passed on to the **Statement Distribution** subsystem to be gossiped to peers.
-Instances of `Statement::Invalid` are also passed back to the Candidate Selection subsystem, so it can take action against the originator of the candidate.
-To reduce traffic, we do not send valid `Statement`s back to the Candidate Selection subsystem.
+When this subsystem decides that a candidate is invalid, and it was recommended to us to second by our own Candidate Selection subsystem, a message is sent to the Candidate Selection subsystem with the candidate's hash so that the collator which recommended it can be penalized.

 #### Functionality